phileasdg/Collatz-Conjecture/README.md

 This repository contains a fun little R exploration of Collatz sequences and the Collatz conjecture.
-I don't get very far in my exploration, and my goal is not to prove or disprove it (nor, I suspect, would I get close if I tried), but I still had fun playing around with sequences and graphs, and I might revisit this project later and mess around with it more, who knows? :)
+I don't get very far in my exploration, and my goal is not to prove or disprove it (nor, I suspect, would I get close if I tried, and besides, we know it must be true for almost all values, and all values that I have the time and dedication to compute on my laptop), but I still had fun playing around with sequences and graphs, and I might revisit this project later and mess around with it more, who knows? :)

 You can consult my exploration [here](3x+1.md)